bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 coalescent <- read.table(coal_file, header = T) %>% slice_tail(prop = 0.9)
 ```

 The next job is to summarise the values across the remaining iterations in the log.
-We will pivot the table so that our diversification rate estimates sit in a single column, then estimate our median and 95% **highest posterior density** (HPD; Bayesian "confidence intervals") values within each time bin.
+We will pivot the table so that our diversification rate estimates sit in a single column, then estimate our median and 95% **highest posterior density** (HPD interval; a Bayesian analogue to a confidence interval) values within each time bin.

 ```R
 #Pivot the table to stack the rate estimates into a single column